SYS_CLOCK: 2026-01-21 00:00:00 UTC

 Microscopic diligence often conceals macroscopic disorientation.

-However, she never asked one question:
+However, this classmate never asked one question:

 "ChatGPT's Energy Appetite: The electricity consumed to train GPT-3 is equivalent to the annual consumption of thousands of people"—such headlines are common in Western media.